-There several types of external speakers that you can use with your keyboard or digital piano.
+There are several types of external speakers that you can use with your digital piano.

-A keyboard amp is the first thing that comes to mind when you think about amplifying the keyboard.
+A keyboard amp is the first thing that comes to mind when you think about amplifying a keyboard.

 Amps are quite versatile and can be used in a variety of situations, starting from a small band rehearsal and ending with big performances and live events.

 There are a few factors you need to consider before buying external speakers including portability, power, input and output channels, extra features, etc.